ironhack-labs/lab-dom-ironhack-cart/README.md

 - Pass functions as arguments to other functions (callbacks)

-- Iterate over *lists of HTML elements* and perform actions on each such as accessing values, adding or removing events, etc.
+- Iterate over *lists of HTML elements* and perform actions on each, such as accessing values, adding or removing events, etc.

 - Access and modify properties, values and attributes of HTML elements